adedotun/UtilityApp/README.md

 # 📄 PDF & Word Utility App - Complete Document Toolkit

-A beautiful, modern web application that provides a complete suite of PDF and Word document tools - all directly in your browser.
+A beautiful, modern web application with **19 POWERFUL TOOLS** for PDF and Word documents - all directly in your browser.
 No uploads required - everything runs client-side for maximum privacy and speed!

-## ✨ Features
+## ✨ All 19 Features

+### 🌙 Dark Mode
+- Beautiful dark theme for comfortable viewing
+- Saves your preference
+- Toggle anytime with one click
+- Easy on the eyes

 ### 📘 Word → PDF
 Convert Microsoft Word documents to PDF: